On this page

 - offered by an education provider located in Victoria or a border community and be attending the course at an eligible campus for the purpose of undertaking the approved program of study (see Appendix 2 for a list of eligible providers and border community campuses) and

-- with the first year of study commencing in 2023 or 2024 and be enrolled as at the Semester 1 census date for 2024 and remain enrolled for a minimum 0.5 EFTSL (Equivalent Full-Time Student Load)
+- with the first year of study commencing in 2023 or 2024 and be enrolled as at the Semester 1 and Semester 2 census dates for 2024 and remain enrolled for a minimum 0.5 EFTSL (Equivalent full-time student load)

 - a current Victorian resident or resident of a border community for the duration of your approved nursing or midwifery program of study.

-- are employed as a registered nurse and/or midwife at a Victorian Public Health Service within 12 months of study completion or by 30 June 2029, whichever is earliest and
+- have been employed as a registered nurse and/or midwife at a Victorian public health service within 12 months of study completion or by 30 June 2029, whichever comes first and

 - a domestic student.
 For the purposes of this scholarship, this is defined as: